SOLID STATE PHYSICS - 2022/3

 The laboratory coursework is assessed through a combination of interviews, written reports and a poster presentation.

 Problem sets are provided during the weekly 1 hour tutorial on solid state physics, together with model answers to these questions, which allow the students to test their understanding of course material.
-Formative assessment during the laboratory classes is provided by an online quiz for each experiment carried out each week by the students to prepare for the forthcoming laboratory experiment.
+Formative assessment during the laboratory classes is provided by feedback from laboratory demonstrators and academic staff.